davidson7/Assignment1-DNA/README.md

 # Assignment1-DNA
 Dana Davidson
 ID:2299509
-CPSC 350-02
+CPSC 350-03

-Assumes valid lines have an even number of nucleotides
+Assumes valid lines have an even number of nucleotides, skips line with characters other than a, c, t or g.

-Issues: Couldn't find a way to generate DNA strings without using character arrays
+Issues: File input must be in the same folder as main.cpp

 References:
 textbook Absolute C++